commonsensesoftware/more-rs-config/guide/src/guide/data.md

 ### Section

-`Configuration::section` returns a configuration subsection with the specified subsection key.
+[`section`] returns a configuration subsection with the specified subsection key.

 The following code returns values for `section1`: